akropolisio/nest/grants/PanAragon/PanAragon.md

 * https://telemetry.polkadot.io/#/Alexander

-### Product-Market-Fit R&D: Real World Use Cases
+## Product-Market-Fit R&D: Real World Use Cases

-We are already focusing our research on real-world DAO equivalents identified by the team during the extensive research into [chamas as precursors to DAOs](https://docs.google.com/presentation/d/16P9pAqSryjJpk37R-CtXDEw-0pNtYpuBei2cmfIR2E8/edit#slide=id.g35c0209681_0_0) - and see the Aragon SDK as a toolkit to super-charge traditional co-op/mutual structures and enable them to save, transact and grow at scale safely, without dependency on banks, financial institutions such a state pension funds which are a de facto Ponzi scheme, or nation-states themselves for that matter.
+Our team has already been focusing on the research of real-world DAO equivalents identified by the team and mostly channeling investigation efforts into [chamas as precursors to DAOs](https://docs.google.com/presentation/d/16P9pAqSryjJpk37R-CtXDEw-0pNtYpuBei2cmfIR2E8/edit#slide=id.g35c0209681_0_0).
+Our team sees the Aragon SDK as a toolkit to super-charge traditional co-op/mutual structures and enable them to connect and exchange value regardless of geography and dependence on any banking system, offering a degree of resilience/protection/stabilisation against any forthcoming financial crisis.

+Our research has already confirmed that community-based informal savings organisations, still existing and active across many emerging markets, have been occurring  for the last 6-7 centuries.The most prominent example are in Kenya, South Africa, and diaspora-based informal savings circles have been identified in the US and Europe.
+Collectively, they capture over US$100 billion in savings and over US$16 billion annually in diaspora remittances.

+Another prominent examples are mutual credit collectives like Sardex, in Sardinia, Italy,  created as a local response to the 2007 credit crisis and having organically grown to over US$45mn turnover through a bank-independent network  in only one region in the country.

+We want to focus on exploring the ways how this real-world DAOs can use Aragon platform and how this could help to monetise the Aragon platform and support the ANT.

-Our scope is catalysed by chamas but not restricted to them - we are committed to building a generalized solution for real-world DAO equivalents regardless of their geographical location or development stage.
+**Our scope is catalysed by Chamas but not restricted to them** - we are committed to building a generalized solution for real-world DAO equivalents regardless of their geographical location or development stage.

 ## Requirements